 He then decided to see if he could provoke a reaction.
 “Who knows, maybe there is another group who will pay me more for it?”

 Gareth’s eyebrows arched as he stabbed his cigarette out in the ashtray.
 “I thought we could act like gentlemen and keep the bloodshed to a minimum.
 Obviously I was mistaken.”
-He then rose from his seat, Felicia instantly by his side.
+He rose from his seat, Felicia instantly by his side.

 “Just remember Mr. Chernova.
 What happens next is on you.
 The loss of life, the destruction, it all could have been avoided.
 Have a pleasant day.”
 Gareth then started to walk away.

 “Did you even know her name?”